enginebai/Algorithms/topics/problems-solutions.md

 ## Clarification Questions
 ### General
-* How big is the input size?
+* **What's the possible range of XXX?** (the number of tree nodes, the array size, the array values) How big is the input size?
 * What's the range of values? (negative? positive?)
 * What's the input type? (integer, floating, strings...) and format?
 * Is input sorted (ordered)?
 Will the input array be sorted?